 In the northeast part of the country, this Italian sausage sandwich with fried sweet peppers recipe will be found at virtually every block party, county fair, family reunion, or any other gathering where people are grilling sausage.
 Italian sausage topped with sweet and tangy peppers is such a classic combination; it's hard to imagine one without the other.

 04 of 06

 Tri-colored bell peppers are the star of this colorful summer vegetable and sweet pepper skewer recipe.
 The pepper's sweet, delicious flavor will soak into the zucchini, as the garlic-infused olive oil scents the earthy mushrooms.
 Vegetable skewers are a welcomed addition to any barbecue or cookout, and a great way to use fresh seasonal vegetables.Continue to 5 of 6 below.

 05 of 06

-This fresh marinara sauce recipe is spiked with sweet red bell peppers.
+This fresh red pepper marinara sauce recipe is spiked with sweet red bell peppers.
 This marinara recipe is a great all-purpose sauce for any of your favorite pasta dishes.
 During the summer you can experiment with all types of hot and sweet fresh peppers in the recipe for a variety of delicious results.

 06 of 06

 So simple, so healthy, so delicious!
-This versatile roasted pepper and vegetable recipe makes a great side dish for almost any meal.
+This versatile roasted pepper and seasonal vegetables recipe makes a great side dish for almost any meal.
 You can use any number of seasonal vegetables, herbs, and spices.
 The secret is a nice hot oven which will help caramelize the edges of the peppers, and give the roasted vegetables a deep, rich flavor.